ArcBlock/forge-js/did/did-agent-storage/docs/README.md

-Defines the interface of authorized did auth storage Which is used when building an centralized service that do did-auth on behalf of many applications
+Defines the interface of authorized did auth storage Which is used when building an centralized service that do did-auth on behalf of many applications The service can implement a version of itself

 ### new DidAgentStorage(options)